The Last Supper by Andrea del Sarto: Saved by chance and then hidden for hundreds of years

 Initially the artist painted just the under-arch, with the help of some pupils like Franciabigio, one of the greatest talents of his workshop.
 The long arch features grotesque (grotto style) decorations and five medallions dedicated to patron saints of the Vallombrosani monks: Saint Giovanni Gualberto, Saint Salvi, Saint Bernard Uberti and Saint Benedict.

-The fifth medallion, the central one, depicts Trinity through one of the most debated spiritual symbols reintroduced by Savonarola: the Trifrons.
-The wallpainting was then suspended for about fifteen years, until Andrea del Sarto was recalled in 1527 for the the Last Supper: the job was eventually completed in only 64 “giornate” (workdays)!
+The fifth medallion, the central one, depicts the Trinity through one of the most debated spiritual symbols reintroduced by Savonarola: the Trifrons.
+The frescoe painting was then suspended for about fifteen years, until Andrea del Sarto was called back in 1527 to create the Last Supper: the job was eventually completed in only 64 “giornate” or work days!

-Andrea expressed here his artistic maturity, deep devotional intensity and important search on changing color effects throughout the wall (462x872 cm).
-Around the table, set up with a white tablecloth, all the Apostles are depicted around Jesus, on the same side.
-Judah, as Leonardo did, is not depicted beyond the table: he is sitting on the right of Jesus, faithfully respecting the Gospel of John, while he receives from Jesus a piece of bread.
-Note how the beloved Apostle John reaches out with one of the most touching expressions of the entire painting: their fingers are twisted into the most delicate gesture of affection.
+Andrea expressed his artistic maturity, deep devotional intensity and important search on changing color effects throughout the wall (over 8 meters long and almost over 4.5 meters tall.
+Around the table, set with a white tablecloth, all the Apostles are depicted around Jesus on the same side.
+As compared to Leonardo da Vinci's Last Supper in Milan, Judah is actually not located on the other side of the table.
+Not only that, he is sitting to the right of Jesus, faithfully respecting the Gospel of John while he receives a piece of bread.
+Note how the Apostle John reaches out with one hand, and Jesus covers it in a delicate gesture of affection, one of the most touching part of the entire painting.

 Chance and Timing